 - 21mm (About 3/4") = Get a 7/16 post

 - 26mm (About 1") = Get a 11/16 post

 Next step to replace the Hermle quartz

-Now that your old unit is out of the way and you have converted the old hand shaft length to the new post length, we are ready to shop for a replacement.
-The next step is to take note of the overall size of the new movement and be sure that it will fit in behind the dial ok.
+Now that the old unit is out of the way and the conversion is known from the old hand shaft length to the new post length, we are ready to shop for a replacement.
+The next step is to take note of the overall size of the new movement and be sure that it will fit dimensional behind the dial.

-The new unit maybe taller or wider and we just want to be sure it will fit in there.
+The new unit may be taller or wider so you want to be sure it will fit in the clock case.
 If verified its ok, we can pick a new unit with the post length that was converted.
-Be sure to get new hands when your done, they are on the same page as the product.
-This is your old ones will not fit without modifications.
+Be sure to get new hands as well.
+They are on the same page as the product.
+The old ones will not fit without modifications.